fafalone/WinDevLib/README.md

 Current coverage is already quite extensive, covering hundreds of Windows SDK header files.
 For details, see [COVERAGE.md](COVERAGE.md).

 ### Updates

+**Update (v9.3.692, 12 Jun 2026):**
+- Misc additions from Windows SDKs from after 26000.100 through 28000.1839
+- Minor custom d3d9 definitions added for compatibility with The trick's typelib.
+- (Breaking change) For X64 CONTEXT struct I switched the active union arm as IMO the floating point registers are more common to need.
+CONTEXT_XMMSAVE is available with the old def.
+- (Bug fix) IAttachmentExecute::SetClientGuid name typo
+- (Bug fix) IID_ID3DXConstantTable duplicate definition

 **Update (v9.3.688, 23 May 2026):**
 - Add d2d1effectauthor_1.h